kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 * Expanding on the assumption, let's be clear that the search functionality being described here isn't Jekyll-specific.
 This post is based on my personal Jekyll experiences.
 I haven't tested this code outside of Jekyll but as it's dependent on already-existing browser technologies and not any specific software, it should work for situations outside of Jekyll.

 * The proper way to test this functionality is to disable both JavaScript and CSS __BEFORE__ its code runs in a browser.
-Disabling JavaScript before page load in either Chrome and Firefox is easy enough with [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension")...Opera had issues.
+Disabling JavaScript before page load in either Chrome and Firefox is easy enough with [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension").
 But Pederick's tool currently can't disable CSS before page load.
 It can disable it afterwards but it won't stay that way: CSS will be re-enabled after a page refresh and that doesn't help us.
 This [Stack Overflow post on disabling a browser's CSS](http://stackoverflow.com/questions/14046738/how-to-disable-css-in-browser-for-testing-purposes "Learn how to disable a browser's CSS") discusses how to do this for various browsers.
 Refer to it when doing cross-browser testing before production deployments but for performing rapid tests while in development, both the Firefox and Safari methods seem to be the easiest way to disable CSS before page load.
 Firefox is *View &gt; Page Style &gt; No Style* while Safari is *Develop > Disable Styles*.

 * The JavaScript-powered search in this tutorial is provided by the [Tipue search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search") but this post does not go into great detail on how of Tipue works.
 It bullet points what the code is doing to provide context for this tutorial, but that's it.
 [Read the Tipue documentation](http://www.tipue.com/search/docs/ "Read the Tipue documentation") to fully understand how it works.